Hogan vetoes landmark police accountability bills; Democrats launch override

-Each bill had been hailed by criminal-justice advocates as having the potential to make policing in the state fairer and more transparent, and to make it easier to identify police misconduct and discipline the officers responsible.
+Each bill had been hailed by criminal justice advocates as having the potential to make policing in the state fairer and more transparent, and to make easier the identifying of police misconduct and the disciplining the officers found responsible.

-But Hogan wrote in a veto letter to Senate President Bill Ferguson (D-Baltimore City) and House Speaker Adrienne A. Jones (D-Baltimore) that the legislation “would undermine the goal that I believe we share of building transparent, accountable, and effective law enforcement institutions and instead further erode police morale, community relationships and public confidence.”
+But Hogan wrote in a veto letter to Senate President Bill Ferguson (D-Baltimore City) and House Speaker Adrienne A. Jones (D-Baltimore County) that the legislation “would undermine the goal that I believe we share of building transparent, accountable, and effective law enforcement institutions and instead further erode police morale, community relationships and public confidence.”

 “This will result in great damage to police recruitment and retention, posing significant risks to public safety throughout our state,” the letter said.
 “Under these circumstances, I have no choice but to uphold my primary responsibility to keep Marylanders safe — especially those that live in vulnerable communities most impacted by violent crime — and veto these bills.”

-Hogan will allow the two other bills in the police-accountability package to become law without his signature.
-One puts in place a process to return the Baltimore City Police Department to local control for the first time since 1860.
-The other shifts the investigation of police-involved fatalities from local authorities to an independent unit in the state Attorney General’s Office and bans police departments from acquiring surplus military equipment.
+Hogan will allow the two other bills in the five-piece police accountability package to become law without his signature.
+One puts in place a process to return the Baltimore Police Department to local control for the first time since 1860.
+The other shifts the investigation of police-involved fatalities from local authorities to an independent unit in the state attorney general’s office and bans police departments from acquiring surplus military equipment.

-Ferguson and Jones considered the passage of police accountability legislation a top priority of the 2021 legislative session, and Jones herself sponsored the repeal of the officers’ bill of rights.
+Ferguson and Jones considered the passage of police accountability legislation a priority of the 2021 legislative session, and Jones sponsored the repeal of the officers bill of rights.

-Ferguson said in a statement that the Senate will begin the process of overriding the vetoes on Saturday, two days before the legislature is slated to adjourn.
-The House, which was in session Friday night, voted 95-42 to override the veto of Jones’s bill less than two hours after it was announced.
+Ferguson said in a statement that the Senate will begin the process of overriding the vetoes Saturday, two days before the legislature is slated to adjourn.
+The House, which was in session Friday night, voted 95 to 42 to override the veto of Jones’s bill less than two hours after the governor’s action was announced.

-“This is not anti-police legislation, this is equality and fairness legislation,” said Del.
+“This is not anti-police legislation; this is equality and fairness legislation,” Del.
 Vanessa E. Atterbeary (D-Howard) said before voting to override.

-“This was painstakingly put together for Black and brown folks in our state,” she said, reciting the names of more than a half dozen Maryland residents who were killed after interactions with police.
+“This was painstakingly put together for Black and Brown folks in our state,” she said, reciting the names of more than a half dozen Maryland residents who were killed in interactions with police.
 “It’s time for police officers who don’t follow the proper law to pay the consequences.”

-During a news conference earlier Friday, Ferguson called the bills “one of the most significant, and transformative packages of reform of law enforcement in the country, and certainly, what matters more, is in the history of Maryland.”
+During a news conference earlier Friday, Ferguson called the bills “one of the most significant and transformative packages of reform of law enforcement in the country, and certainly, what matters more, is in the history of Maryland.”

 “Fundamentally, that is the objective, that every member of our community has a right to feel safe,” Ferguson said.
 “I think this moves us along that trajectory.”